Diclofenac/misoprostol (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Mild nausea or stomach pain, diarrhea, or upset stomach that lasts longer than 7 days
+- Mild nausea or stomach pain, constipation, diarrhea, upset stomach, passing gas

 If you notice other side effects that you think are caused by this medicine, tell your doctor